BingoCrazyTerror/agricultureIOT_backend/README.md

 # agricultureIOT_backend
-the agriculture IOT backend,implemented by springboot,JPA,Hibernate,the frontend implemented by AMUSE UI
+the agriculture IOT backend,implemented by springboot,JPA,Hibernate,the frontend implemented by AMAZE UI